Frequently Asked Questions

 Students can assume that they will put in anywhere from 2 to 20 hours per week focused on this program.
 As a program designed specifically to be integrative with our lives, this work will include things you are already doing as you carry out your own life.
 For example: demonstrating and mastering transcendent leadership in your community (family, neighborhood, work, church, or other community); focusing on your personal spiritual practice; reading books that are focused on bringing greater Light and effectiveness to our social and relational experiences; and so on.

-Do I have to live in California?
-How often do I have to come to California?
+does the program REQUIRE living in California?
+How often do I to come to California?

 The Transcendent Leadership Program is designed to be carried out from wherever you live.
 As a highly interactive program, students and faculty will be engaged and connected on a daily basis through online technology, including the PTS Wisdom social learning platform (which uses Moodle technology) and internet-based video conferencing (using Zoom technology).